lexicHQ/docs/configure-slack-app.md

-#Configure Slack Bot
+# Configure Slack Bot

 Once deployed, first step is to enable the events subscrption.
 Go to "Basic Information" and click on "Events Subscription" under "Add features and functionality" section.

-Toggle the "Enable Events" switch and then copy and paste the bot endpoint in the `Request Url` textbox in the following way:
+Toggle the "Enable Events" switch and then paste the bot endpoint in the `Request URL` textbox in the following way:

 ![](event-request-url.png)

-Next, subscribe to events that your will bot respond.
-In this case, I've subscribed to `message.im` event that will invoke the event callback for any direct messages sent to the bot.
+Next, subscribe to the events relevant to your bot.
+In this case, I've subscribed to `message.im` event that will send a callback to the bot for direct messages.

 ![](slack-bot-events.png)

-Go back to "Add Features" section and click on "Bots" to enable the bot user.
+Go back to "Add Features" section and click on "Bots" to add a bot user.

 ![](add-a-slack-bot-dialog.png)